BakerSwenson/react-express-mongo-starter/readme.markdown

 # socket.io
 using socket.io to emits events to/from server to client.

+# skeleton
+a lightweight css framework for starter or smaller projects.
+If you'd like to remove this, just remove the css folders and all of the styles with the _`className`_ reference

 # es2015
 newest version of the ecmascript standard.

 # react-router
 routing functionality all set to go

 # deploy to heroku
 make sure you have the [heroku toolbelt](https://toolbelt.heroku.com/)